radareorg/radare2-book/src/first_steps/contributing.md

 * Crackme writeups
 * CTF writeups
-* Documentation on how to use Radare2
+* Explain how to use Radare2
-* Documentation on developing for Radare2
+* Documentation to help developers
 * Conference presentations/workshops using Radare2
 * Missing content from the Radare1 book updated to Radare2